hburaktasyurek/monikit-gdpr-user-deletion/ADMIN_SETTINGS_README.md

 ## 📋 Overview

 This documentation describes the features and usage of the admin settings page for the Monikit GDPR User Data Deletion plugin.
+The plugin provides a comprehensive GDPR-compliant solution for user account deletion with Keycloak integration.

 ## 🚀 Features